n8n-io/n8n-docs/docs/1-0-preview.md

 ### Deprecation of MySQL and MariaDB as n8n backend databases

-Usage of MySQL or MariaDB is disencouraged and can be removed in the future.
-Support will continue after vv1 has been released but we recommend you migrating to PostgreSQL.
+We advise against using MySQL or MariaDB as their support will be phased out in the future.
+Instead, we highly recommend migrating to PostgreSQL for better compatibility and long-term support.

 ### Main mode as default